 AND REMEMBER TO LEARN A VALUABLE LESSON

 Have a meal – Board Chair and CEO.
-Dissect how Toxic got onto the board to begin with.
+Dissect how TBM got onto the board to begin with.
 Meet with the chair of your Nominations or Recruitment Committee.
 Share the lessons and adjust your recruitment process to minimize the likelihood of it happening again.

 And by all means, avoid any board prospects wearing ruby slippers.